Sian-Lee-SA/Home-Assistant-Switch-Manager/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Your integration/service is running on the latest version
 - [ ] You have tested your blueprints and made sure each button and action works

+#### Zigbee2MQTT
+- [ ] You have ensured legacy is off/false for the device in the Z2M devices Settings (specific) page and that your actions matches those with legacy off?

 <!--
   It is important to have the naming conventions and action ordering conformed while also ensuring all buttons and actions are supplied because any future changes will invalidate any blueprint for a user who uses your blueprint